Choi named Associate Dean for Administration and Finance at School of Medicine & Health Sciences

-Academic medicine veteran Namil Choi, MBA, CPA, has been named associate dean for administration and finance and chief operating officer at the UND School of Medicine & Health Sciences.
+Academic medicine veteran Namil Choi, MBA, CPA, has been named Associate Dean for Administration and Finance and Chief Operating Officer (COO) at the UND School of Medicine & Health Sciences (SMHS).

-Originally from South Korea, Choi is joining the School from the prestigious University of Chicago’s Biological Sciences Division, where he has served as executive director of planning and financial analysis since 2017.
+Originally from South Korea, Choi is joining the SMHS from the prestigious University of Chicago’s Biological Sciences Division (BSD), where he has served as Executive Director of Planning and Financial Analysis since 2017.

-The chief operating officer (COO) is a key member of the SMHS senior management team and acts as a strategic partner and advisor to the Vice President for Health Affairs and Dean of the School, Dr. Joshua Wynne.
+The COO is a key member of the SMHS senior management team and acts as a strategic partner and advisor to the Vice President for Health Affairs and Dean of the School, Dr. Joshua Wynne.
 The COO is effectively “second-in-command” to the Dean for all non-academic SMHS functions, and is responsible for the efficiency of its multi-dimensional business operations that involve four regional campuses across the state of North Dakota.

 The COO also provides the leadership, management, and vision necessary to advance the SMHS’s status and reputation and ensures that the School has the proper operational controls, administrative and reporting procedures, and systems in place to effectively grow the organization and to ensure financial strength and operating efficiency.